isomerpages/govtech-stp/_periodic-commuting-arrangement/02a-pca-faq.md

 #### 29. I am a Singapore Citizen/PR under the Malaysia-issued PCA who wants to return to Singapore on short-term home leave.
 How do I apply for a SHN waiver?

-Singapore Citizens/PRs under the Malaysia-issued PCA (i.e. holders of PCA MYTravelPass) can apply to take a COVID-19 PCR test upon arrival at Woodlands Checkpoint or Tuas Checkpoint at their own cost, in lieu of Stay-Home Notice (SHN), when returning to Singapore for short-term home leave.
-You may apply for a SHN waiver [here](https://form.gov.sg/#!/5f2140ab27ed400012c8edfc).
+Singapore Citizens/PRs under the Malaysia-issued PCA (i.e. holders of PCA MYTravelPass) can apply to take a COVID-19 PCR test upon arrival at Woodlands Checkpoint or Tuas Checkpoint at their own cost, in lieu of Stay-Home Notice (SHN), when returning to Singapore for short-term home leave. <!--You may apply for a SHN waiver [here](https://form.gov.sg/#!/5f2140ab27ed400012c8edfc).-->

 #### 30. Is cohorting allowed for Stay-Home-Notice (SHN)?